No-bid tornado cleanup contract in Graves County sparks squabble

 A federal judge in Washington D.C. will hear the case via video conference next week.

 In the meantime, the work continues.
 But John Sullivan, the president of DRC Emergency Services, warned in a statement filed with the court that any order for injunction or to bid the contract would lead to lengthy delays.

 Graves County Judge Executive Jesse Perry and Mayfield Mayor Kathy Stewart O’Nan didn’t respond to requests for comment.

-As of January 5, the corps reported less than 2% of the some 2 million cubic yards of debris had been cleared from Graves County.
+As of January 6, the corps reported just more than 2% of the some 2 million cubic yards of debris had been cleared from Graves County.

 Feds say no-bid justified

 The tornado front that swept through western Kentucky on Dec.
 10 stretched from one side of Graves County to another — leaving behind some of the most intense destruction in the path of the 160-mile storm.

 Debris clean-up crews were on the ground fast.
 By December 14, a Ceres Environmental employee surveyed the damage in western Kentucky and sent estimates via email to Bo Ansley, the chief of the corps’s emergency management branch.

 In court filings, attorneys for Ceres Environmental Services say this is proof that the firm was ready to lead the cleanup effort.